UniCC LALR(1) Parser Generator

 $ unicc expr.par $ cc -o expr expr.c $ ./expr -sl 3*10-(2*4)+1 = 23

 UniCC provides the following features and tools:

 - Grammars are expressed in a powerful Backus-Naur-style meta language

 - Grammar prototyping features, virtual productions and anonymous nonterminals

 The UniCC User Manual is the ultimative guide and reference for the UniCC parser generator.

-It covers a general feature introducion in to UniCC, a beginner's tutorial guiding into the topic 'parsing' in general and how to implement parsers with UniCC, a UniCC compiler and language reference guide and a user's reference relating to the Standard C Parser Template.
-As an state-of-the-art example, the compiler for a simple programming language called XPL is developed alongside the howto guide.
+It covers a general feature introducion in to UniCC, a beginner's tutorial guiding into the topic 'parsing' in general and how to implement parsers with UniCC, a UniCC compiler and language reference guide and a user's reference relating to the C, C++ and Python targets.
+As an state-of-the-art example, the compiler for a simple programming language called xpl is developed alongside this howto guide.

-The manual will be continously be updated and extended with more or detailed information and chapters.
+The manual is continously updated and extended with more or detailed information and chapters.
 Hopefully it answers all of questions coming up when UniCC shall become the workhorse of your upcoming compiler project.
 If not, don't avoid to drop a mail, to get individual support and help with the UniCC Parser Generator and its subsequent modules.

 The UniCC LALR(1) Parser Generator can be used, modified and distributed under the BSD open source license.